 - Season with salt and ground black pepper to taste.

-- Top with crispy garlic and serve immediately.
+- Top with crispy garlic and serve immediately with steamed white rice.